strubell/LISA/README.md

 | `best_eval_key` | string | Key corresponding to the evaluation to be used for determining early stopping.
 The value must correspond to a named eval under the `eval_fns` entry in a [task config](#task-configs). | None |

 ## Hyperparameters
 The following table lists optimization/training hyperparameters that can be set through the `hparams` command line flag.
 Hyperparameters are initialized to the default values are defined in [`src/constants.py`](src/constants.py).
-Then, these are overridden by hyperparameters set in the top-level config.
+Then, these are overridden by hyperparameters set in the model config (e.g., [`glove_basic.json`](config/model_configs/glove_basic.json)).
 Finally, these are overridden by hyperparameters specified at the command line.
 Hyperparameter loading is implemented in [`src/train_utils.py`](src/train_utils.py#10).

 |     Name      |Type          |Description       | Default value |
 |---------------|----------|------------------------|---|